charmplusplus/charm/doc/projections/manual.rst

 -  ``-print_usage``: tells Projections to also write to standard output the detailed graph numbers when viewing Usage Profiles (see later).
-   This is useful for generating visuals that are better expressed by tools such as gnuPlot than through screen captures of Projections plots.
+   This is useful for generating visuals that are better expressed by tools such as gnuplot than through screen captures of Projections plots.

 Supplying the optional ``NAME.sts`` file in the command line will cause